acmutd/leadership/README.md

 Explore how leadership & programs in _ACM_ has evolved over the ages!

+Checkout out the [Documentation Portal](https://docs.leadership.acmutd.co) for more information!

 ### How to add new officers

 Adding new officers / updating existing officer information can be done through the admin console.
 Simply sign in with your _ACM_ account & navigate to the [admin console](https://leadership.acmutd.co/admin).
 Here you can add new officers, update existing officers, create new roles, switch roles for existing officers, set end date for departing officers and grant other officers access to the admin console.